Explicit method overriding with @typing.override

 Structural subtyping in Python

 I love using Go’s interface feature to declaratively define my public API structure.
-Consider this example: package main import ( "fmt" ) // Declare the interface. type Geometry interface { area() float64 perim() float64 } // Struct that represents a rectangle. type rect struct { width, height float64 } // Method to calculate the area of a rectangle instance. func (r *rect) area() float64 { return r.width * r.height } // Method to calculate the perimeter of a rectange instance. func (r *rect) perim() float64 { return 2 * (r.width + r.height) } // Notice that we're calling the methods on the interface, // not on the instance of the Rectangle struct directly. func measure(g Geometry) { fmt.Println(g) fmt.Println(g.area()) fmt.Println(g.perim()) } func main() { r := &rect{width: 3, height: 4} measure(r) } You can play around with the example here1.
-Running the example will print: ...
+Consider this example: package main import ( "fmt" ) // Declare the interface. type Geometry interface { area() float64 perim() float64 } // Struct that represents a rectangle. type rect struct { width, height float64 } // Method to calculate the area of a rectangle instance. func (r *rect) area() float64 { return r.width * r.height } // Method to calculate the perimeter of a rectange instance. func (r *rect) perim() float64 { return 2 * (r.width + r.height) } // Notice that we're calling the methods on the interface, // not on the instance of the Rectangle struct directly. func measure(g Geometry) { fmt.Println(g) fmt.Println(g.area()) fmt.Println(g.perim()) } func main() { r := &rect{width: 3, height: 4} measure(r) } You can play around with the example on Go Playground.
+Running it will print: ...

 December 4, 2021